Search by Keyword

 The unconventional lyrics are one of the fascinating elements of the song that made it stand out, not so much for their humor, but for their curious interpretation.
 What was the real purpose of John’s visit with this woman?
 What kind of “fire” did he light, as mentioned at the close of the song?
 And, what is “Norwegian wood” anyway?
 Most Beatles fans have their interpretations.
 You probably do too.
 We’ll take a look at what the composers say as to the meaning of the lyrics and see if we got it right.

 Another obviously fascinating element of the song is the now common, but at the time entirely new, use of an Indian instrument called a sitar.
-After its appearance in this song, everyone from The Rolling Stones to The Box Tops to B.J.
-Thomas released songs featuring a similar sounding instrument.
-"I couldn't believe it," remembers Brian Wilson of The Beach Boys," adding, "the sitar on it blew my mind!"
+After it was featured in this song, everyone from The Rolling Stones to The Box Tops to B.J.
+Thomas released hit songs featuring a similar sounding instrument.
+"I couldn't believe it," remembers Brian Wilson of The Beach Boys," continuing, "the sitar on it blew my mind!"
 George Harrison himself was enamored with it enough to continue its use on Beatles records for the next two-and-a-half years.
 Just one more example of The Beatles paving the way for future trends.
 “If they did it, it must be the thing to do!”

 Songwriting History